 CRS

-As its name indicates the Constant Rate of Supply model [@Appleby1978; @Appleby1998; @Appleby2001; @Appleby2008], is a model which assumes that the sediment has a constant input of 210Pb (influx of 210Pb).
+As its name indicates, the Constant Rate of Supply model [@Appleby1978; @Appleby1998; @Appleby2001; @Appleby2008] is a model which assumes that the sediment experienced a constant input of 210Pb (influx of 210Pb).
 Nevertheless, it is not only 210Pb which the sedimentation is constructed of.
 In order to account for the other material deposited into the sediment, the model uses the following relationship:

 P0Utrt=Φ,

 where P0U is the initial level of excess 210Pb of the sediment of age t, Φ is the influx of 210Pb to the sediment and rt is the sedimentation rate at that moment (how quickly the sediment is accumulating).
-Using this relationship and the decay equation one can reach the following relationship,
+Using this relationship and the decay equation one can reach the following relationship:

 Az=z∞ρwPUwdw=z∞Φe-λtwdtwdwdw=tz∞Φe-λydy,

 where z is a given depth in the sediment, ρz is density of the sediment at depth z and PU is the excess 210Pb, Φ is the influx of 210Pb to the sediment and λ the decay constant of 210Pb.
-From equation [eq:sampleeqC2] and by defining A0=0∞Φe-λydy, it is possible to arrive at the following expression,
+From equation [eq:sampleeqC2] and by defining A0=0∞Φe-λydy, it is possible to arrive at the following expression:

 tz=1λlogA0Az.